imdrr30/tfs-linker/README.md

 ### Installation:

 `pip install git+https://github.com/imdrr30/tfs-linker.git` from the systems python environment.
-Installing on virtual python environment will work.
+Installing on virtual python environment will not work.

 ### Auto Setup for IntelliJ Based IDE: